DevCheckOG/DevCheckOG/README.md

 	</a>
 </h1>

 I am a self-taught developer with over 7 years of experience.
-I specialize in designing and building compilers using code generators such as LLVM, GCC, or Cranelift for the creation of modern C compilers or for a new programming language.
+I specialize in designing and building compilers using code generators such as LLVM, GCC, or Cranelift for the creation of modern C compilers or for new programming languages.
 In addition to this, I have in-depth knowledge of creating scalable backends for web applications and APIs.

 Currently, I am developing my own systems programming language using code generators such as LLVM and GCC.
 I am passionate about tackling complex low-level systems, delving into hardware-software interactions, and taking systems architecture and optimization to new heights.